osic/ref-impl/documents/bare_metal_provisioning.md

 First, download a [modified Ubuntu Server 14.04.3 ISO](http://public.thornelabs.net/ubuntu-14.04.3-server-i40e-hp-raid-x86_64.iso).
 The modified Ubuntu Server ISO contains i40e driver version 1.3.47 and HP iLO tools.

 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM, iDRAC, or iLO.
 Whatever is easiest.
-Before you begin __be sure you have unselected or removed the ISO__ so that future server reboots do not continue to use it to boot.

 __NOTE:__ to get an access to a server console through ILO, simply look for the host ILO ip address through a web browser, login with the credentials provided and then you can request a remote console from the GUI.

+__Before you move on, be sure you have unselected or removed the ISO from the ILO console__ so that future server reboots do not continue to use it to boot.

 Once the deployment host is booted to the ISO, follow these steps to begin installation: